Our Mission

 is to engage, restore, and empower individuals in our community to reach their fullest potential.

-The vision of Peace River Center is to be a center of excellence for building emotional wellness.
+The vision of Peace River Center is to be a center of excellence for behavioral health and emotional wellness.

 Our services are person-centered, trauma-informed, evidence-based, and culturally responsive.
 Our commitment to the well-being of our patients extends beyond the services we provide directly.
 We work in collaboration with other healthcare providers in each community to ensure patients’ total healthcare needs are met.